enomotokan/quboassist/README.md

 ({'x0': 5, 'x1': 4}, [True])
 ```

 The second component means whether the solution satisfies each constraint conditions.
 In the above case, because $5 > 4$, the return is true.
-Note that heuristic algorithms do not necessarily return an exact solution, so we always need to pay attention to it.
+Note that heuristic algorithms do not necessarily return an exact solution, so we always need to pay attention to the second component.

 In general, increasing the weight $w_i$ tends to make it easier to satisfy the condition, but the objective function becomes relatively smaller.
-Therefore we propose to use a library called optuna to tune these hyperparameter $w_i$.
+Therefore we propose to use a library called optuna to tune these hyperparameters $w_i$.

 A sample code is showed below.